Tartu prison

 Construction began after Parliament approved a €13,500,000 loan from Nordic Investment Bank.

 In 2007, a drug-free center was opened in the prison.
-That same year the prison received an award from the World Health Organisation for its HIV-themed project.
+That same year the prison received an award from the World Health Organization for its HIV-themed project.

-The prison holds several war criminals including Dragomir Milošević, Milan Martić and Milan Lukić.
+The prison holds several Serb war criminals including Dragomir Milošević, Milan Martić and Milan Lukić.

+On 4 June 2025 it was announced that Sweden had come to an agreement with Estonia to lease up to 400 rooms at Tartu prison to hold up 600 Swedish prisoners, which would provide additional capacity for the currently stressed Swedish Prison and Probation Service.